arabold/serverless-react-boilerplate/README.md

 ### Serverless Project

-Update the `serverless.yaml` with your project name and additional resources you might need.
+Update the `serverless.yml` with your project name and additional resources you might need.
+For example, you might want to [create a custom domain name for your app](https://www.serverless.com/plugins/serverless-domain-manager).

 ### Configuration

-The frontend as well as the server-side code running on AWS Lambda share a common application configuration.
-Currently it is used for injecting the application name from the `public/manifest.json` as well as setting the public host names.
+The frontend, as well as the server-side code running on AWS Lambda, share a common application configuration.
+Currently, it is used for injecting the application name from the `public/manifest.json` as well as setting the public hostnames.
 You can extend the configuration by adding your own variables to `src/server/config.tsx`.
 They will become available in both your backend and frontend code via the `useConfig` hook:

 ```js
 import useConfig from "../components/useConfig";